-1. Classes in Division: Classes 914-915 for grades 4-5; Classes 916-917 for grades 6-8; Classes 918-920 for grades 9-12

-2. Number of Entries Permitted:

-- a.
-County may submit ONE entry per class at KY State Fair.
-For the County Fair exhibitors may enter all classes in the appropriate age level. - A member may enter only one class in the Consumer and Financial Education Division.
-(This means: a member's name should appear only one time on the county's Consumer and Financial Ed Division invoice sheet) at the KY State Fair.

-General Rules:

-- See "General Rules Applying to All 4-H Exhibitors in the Kentucky State Fair" at www.kystatefair.org.
-Click on "Competition", then "Premium Book", then "4-H Exhibits". - b.
-Item must meet all requirements for the class; otherwise, the entry will be disqualified. - Items entered must have been completed by the exhibitor within the current program year. - d.
+- 1. Classes in Division: Classes 914-915 for grades 4-5; Classes 916-917 for grades 6-8; Classes 918-920 for grades 9-12 - 2.
+Number of Entries Permitted: - a.
+County may submit Two entries per class. - A member may enter only one class in the Consumer and Financial Education Division.
+(This means: a member's name should appear only one time on the county's Consumer and Financial Ed Division invoice sheet) at the KY State Fair. - 3.
+General Rules: - See "General Rules Applying to All 4-H Exhibitors in the Kentucky State Fair" at www.kystatefair.org.
+Click on "Competition", then "Premium Book", then "4-H Exhibits" - Item must meet all requirements for the class; otherwise, the entry will be disqualified. - Items entered must have been completed by the exhibitor within the current program vear. - d.
 The decision of the judges is final.

-.
-Unique Rules or Instructions:
+4. Unique Rules or Instructions:

 - a.
 Create poster on 20" wide X 30" high foam core board or sturdy cardboard turned in a vertical direction). - b.
 The use of pencil on the front of the poster is discouraged. - Judging criteria will be based on theme, poster design (lettering, attractiveness, how well it conveys a message), and narrative. - d.
 Information for the following classes can be found in the 4-H Consumer Savvy project manuals-The Consumer in Me, Consumer Wise, and Consumer Roadmap.
-Information from these manuals are available at the Extension Office. - e.
-Posters that do not include the narrative or do not conform to the topics specified in the class description will not be judged. - 5.
-Additional Documentation Required: Every class in this division requires a narrative.
-See class description for specifics.
+Information from these manuals are available at the Extension Office. - Posters that do not include the narrative or do not conform to the topics specified in the class description will not be judged. - Additional Documentation Required: Every class in this division requires a narrative.
+See class description for specifics. - 6.
+Labeling: - For the Kentucky State Fair an Identification Card (4LO-11SO): generated by the KY State Fair Entry system will make this label.

-6. Labeling:

-- a.
-For the Kentucky State Fair an Identification Card (4LO-11SO): generated by the KY State Fair Entry system will make this label.
 Attach the Identification Card securely to the front of the poster, in the bottom right corner.
-It must not protrude beyond edge of poster. - 7.
-Entry Instructions: All exhibits selected for the KY State Fair are entered through the State Fair's electronic submission system by the county Extension staff.
+It must not protrude beyond edge of poster. - Entry Instructions: All exhibits selected for the KY State Fair are entered through the State Fair's electronic submission system by the county Extension staff. - 8.
+Awards: - a.

-8. Awards:

-- a.
 Each entry that meets class requirements will receive a ribbon. - b.
-A champion will be named in each class.
+A champion will be named in each class. - c.

-c.
 An overall grand champion and a reserve champion will be selected for the division.